The Best Countries for Expats in 2022

 Dubai is an Islamic country and whilst it is the most liberal of the emirates, it still has strict rules, regulations and restrictions that expats must adhere to.
 For example, it is illegal for unmarried couples to live together, and a license is needed to purchase alcohol.
 Once expats have adjusted to the cultural changes, they’ll enjoy a fast-paced and glamourous lifestyle.
 Dubai has a vibrant nightlife and a variety of entertainment on offer, including major parties and events.

 Bahrain is an up-and-coming expat destination, offering career opportunities and high earning potential.
 It is one of the more liberal Gulf states, combining Islamic and English law.
 Modest dress is advised, but women do not have to cover their heads or wear floor-length robes.
 Most of the local Bahraini population don’t drink alcohol but it is easy to purchase at licensed stores.

 The cost of living in Bahrain is increasing as it grows as an international hub, but it is still relatively low, especially when compared to the neighbouring states.
 Bahrain has less entertainment on offer, especially when compared with Dubai, but the slower pace of living is attractive to many people.
 Expats will find the locals and other expats friendly and welcoming, with many noting how easy it is to find friends and settle in.

 If you’re moving abroad, our international health insurance will ensure you’re covered for every eventuality, wherever you are in the world.
 We have over 100,000 customers in 182 countries, providing comprehensive and instant health cover, 24-hour support and no hospital restrictions.
-We also offer other expat insurance products depending on what you require abroad.
+We also offer other expat insurance products depending on what you require abroad, including cashless health insurance.
 Get a quote for your international healthcare or contact us for more information.